MMTI/Multiband_fMRI_Volume_Censoring/README.md

 This software allows a user to get optimal LPF-FD and GEV-DV volume censoring parameters based on a given dataset size, and, using either these parameters or other, user-specified parameters, obtain a vector of volumes censored using LPF-FD and GEV-DV methods using a given matrix of motion parameters (MPs) and a resting-state fMRI time series (either a voxel or greyordinate time series) and brain mask, respectively.
 These methods may be used separately or in tandem, and using images that are either pre-loaded into MATLAB or loaded using user-specified file names.

+This software requires MATLAB R2017b or later running on any operating system.
+This was created and tested using MATLAB R2019b.
+This software does not require any non-standard software.

+Installation of this software consists of downloading, copying, or moving all functions into a directory accessable to your MATLAB installation.
+If downloaded as a zip file, all functions should be unzipped to a single folder before use.
+Unzipping this software is expected to take less than one minute on a normal desktop computer.

 1. [optimal_LPFFD_threshold,optimal_GEVDV_d] = …
 getOptimalStudyThresholds(runLength,numRuns,usingGSR)
 	This is a function that can be used to obtain the optimal LPF-FD and GEV-DV thresholds given a specified number of volumes per run, the number of runs per subject, and whether the data are additionally processed using global signal regression (GSR).